ttkorhonen/e3pages/docs/kb/guide/articles/4_cookiecutter_module.md

    $ git push -u origin master
    ```
    If you use https and not ssh, then you will have to enter your username and password.
-4. If all has gone well, you can see your new module on gitlab, and share it with others.
+4. If all has gone well, you can see your new module on GitLab, and share it with others.

 ## Next steps